Eddington experiment: Reception

 All in all, eclipse measurements of this kind, using visible light, retained considerable uncertainty, and it was only radio-astronomical measurements in the late 1960s that definitively showed that the amount of deflection was the full value predicted by general relativity, and not half that number as predicted by a "Newtonian" calculation.
 Those measurements and their successors are nowadays an important part of the so-called post-Newtonian tests of gravity, the systematic way of parametrizing the predictions of general relativity and other theories in terms of ten adjustable parameters in the context of the parameterized post-Newtonian formalism, where each parameter represents a possible departure from Newton's law of universal gravitation.
 The earliest parameterizations of the post-Newtonian approximation were performed by Eddington (1922).
 The parameter concerned with the amount of deflection of light by a gravitational source is the so-called Eddington parameter (γ), and it is currently the best-constrained of the ten post-Newtonian parameters.

 At about the time of the last serious photo-plate eclipse measurements, by a University of Texas expedition observing in Mauritania in 1973, doubts began to surface about whether or not the original Eddington measurements were sufficient to vindicate Einstein's prediction, or whether biased analysis by Eddington and his colleagues had skewed the results.
 Similar concerns about systematic errors and possibly confirmation bias were raised in the science history community and gained more prominence as part of the popular book The Golem by Trevor Pinch and Harry Collins.
 A modern reanalysis of the dataset, though, suggests that Eddington's analysis was accurate, and in fact less afflicted by bias than some of the analyses of solar eclipse data that followed.
 Part of the vindication comes from a 1979 reanalysis of the plates from the two Sobral instruments, using a much more modern plate-measuring machine than was available in 1919, which supports Eddington's results.

+The Eddington Experiment was crucial for inspiring Karl Popper's theory of falsifiability, the central idea of The Logic of Scientific Discovery and a core part of the scientific method.
+The concept of falsifiability says that all scientific theories, to count as scientific, must have an associated scientific experiment or experiments which could, in principle, prove the theory wrong.
+Popper cites Albert Einstein's theory of general relativity as an example of good science because it is falsifiable, and the Eddington Experiment is an example of an experiment which could have falsified the theory but didn't.
+Popper contrasts this with Sigmund Freud's psychoanalysis, which he claims cannot be tested by experiment, meaning that psychoanalysis is unfalsifiable and therefore pseudoscience.